 Financial Aid 101

 The second award winner was Financial Aid 101, an email series created by the University of Denver.
 After realizing that most families were overwhelmed with the financial aid process, Lisa Westendorf, Assistant Director of Communication in Financial Aid, conceptualized and implemented a customized email series for the school's incoming students in fall of 2013.
-This series was so successful it was carried over to incoming students for fall 2014.

 Financial Aid Video Library